ChrisMoller/edif/README.md

 present definition of the specified function, or, if the function doesn't exist, a boilerplate function header consisting of the function name.
 After saving the edited definition and exiting the editor, the function will appear in the APL workspace.
+(In the case of a new function, the boilerplate name can be edited as necessary:

+    fubar

+can be edited to

+    z←x fubar y

+and the right thing will be fixed in APL.
+(Even existing functions can be modified this way.))

 The two versions of the function differ in that the first version, edif, suspends the current APL session until the editor is closed, while the